uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Use of C_Gallery_Mapper in C_Image_Wrapper
 * Fixed:   Properly handle themes that don't call wp_footer() or wp_print_footer_scripts()
 * Fixed:   Warning about missing style.php file on Network Admin -> Gallery page
-* Fixed:   Warning about getimagesize() failure when backing up an image or photo
+* Fixed:   Warning about getimagesize() failure when backing up an image

 = v2.0.79 - 03.20.2015 =
 * Secured: Sanitized C_Displayed_Gallery->_add_find_in_set_column() third parameter

-= V2.0.78.1 - 03.12.2015 =
-* Changed: Image date/time meta data fields are stored as UNIX timestamps
-* Fixed:   When importing galleries from folders, allow symlinks
-* Fixed:   Use of C_Gallery_Mapper in C_Image_Wrapper
-* Fixed:   Properly handle themes that don't call wp_footer() or wp_print_footer_scripts()
-* Fixed:   Warning about missing style.php file on Network Admin -> Gallery page
-* Fixed:   Warning about getimagesize() failure when backing up an image or photo

 = V2.0.78 - 03.12.2015 =
-* Secured: AJAX actions for uploading photos and importing folders now uses nonce checks
+* Secured: AJAX actions for uploading images and importing folders now uses nonce checks

 = V2.0.77 - 03.05.2015 =
 * NEW:     Added "ngg_get_image_url" filter
 * Changed: Use a more reliable means of excluding Pro/Plus modules from using minified static resources
-* Fixed:   Imagebrowser gallery pagination with custom templates
+* Fixed:   Imagebrowser pagination with custom templates
 * Fixed:   Custom CSS is enqueued late to ensure it's one of the last stylesheets loaded
-* Fixed:   Fixed watermarking PNG images
+* Fixed:   Fixed watermarking PNG images and photos
 * Fixed:   Using the "Import Metadata" bulk action overwrites existing data
 * Fixed:   Seconds were not retained from CaptureTime EXIF field
-* Fixed:   Conflicts created by our TinyMCE plugin
+* Fixed:   Conflicts created by WordPress gallery plugin TinyMCE plugin
 * Fixed:   Image mapper setting gid to gallery name, not the unique ID
 * Fixed:   Restored nggdb->get_random_images(), nggdb->search_for_file, and nggdb->find_all_albums()
 * Fixed:   Allow gallery slug as parameter to nggdb::get_gallery()
 * Fixed:   Don't minify Plupload's i18n JavaScript
-* Fixed:   Custom template images and photos not being given their full effect code attributes
+* Fixed:   Custom template images not being given their full effect code attributes

 = V2.0.76 - 02.24.2015 =
-* Fixed:   Compatibility checks for very old versions of NextGEN Pro
+* Fixed:   Compatibility checks for very old versions of NextGEN Pro plugin
 * Fixed:   Zero-byte downloads in WooCommerce and WPE-Commerce
 * Fixed:   Invalid URL being enqueued if a custom lightbox is selected with no URL provided
 * Fixed:   Restored a method to nggAdmin to fix compatibility with NextGen Public Uploader